We may earn commission from affiliate links β

 Zadar Events And Festivals

-One of the unique Zadar events, Ε kraping, is an international trekking race on sharp island rocks.
+One of the unique Zadar events, Škraping, is an international trekking race on sharp island rocks.
 It takes place in March every year, and its name comes from the local term for the sharp rocks.
+Over 1,000 competitors from all over Europe join in the challenge, and media and guests can watch.
 Climbing, jumping, walking, open-space orienteering, and adventure tourism are the main characteristics of this international event.
-Over 1,000 competitors from all over Europe join in the challenge, and media and guests can watch.

 Musical Evening In St. Donat

-During the months of July and August, a series of concerts performed by outstanding Croatian and international ensembles (both in the orchestral and soloist categories) can be enjoyed.
-Tickets for each evening’s performance can be purchased by visitors and locals alike for this cultural experience.
+A series of concerts performed by outstanding Croatian and international ensembles (both in the orchestral and soloist categories) can be enjoyed during July and August.
+Visitors and locals alike can purchase tickets for each evening’s performance for this cultural experience.

 Zrce Beach Festivals, Novalja

-- Air.
-Zadar has its airport, so book flights directly to Zadar if traveling by plane.
-Plenty of international flight options are available to Zadar from starting locations all over Europe.
+- Air: Zadar has its airport, so book flights directly to Zadar if traveling by plane.
+Many international flight options are available to Zadar from starting locations all over Europe.
 You can also use Croatia Airlines to book short flights to Zadar from other Croatia airports.
-The airport is located approximately 8 kilometers from town, so further transit (via car, bus, private transfer, or taxi) is necessary upon arrival.
+The airport is located approximately 8 kilometers from town, so further transit (via car, bus, private transfer, or taxi) is necessary upon arrival

-- Car.
-If you enjoy taking in the countryside at your own pace and enjoy the adventure of driving new roads while on holiday, renting a car is always an attractive optionβno need to wait for public transport time schedules.
-A drive from Split will average just shy of two hours, while a trip from Zagreb will take around three hours.
-Stop along the way when the fancy strikes you and have transportation at your beck and call all holiday!
+- Car: If you enjoy taking in the countryside at your own pace and enjoy the adventure of driving new roads while on holiday, renting a car is always an attractive option—no need to wait for public transport time schedules.
+A drive from Split will average shy of two hours, while a trip from Zagreb will take around three hours.
+Stop along the way when the fancy strikes you, and have transportation at your beck and call all holiday!
 Not to mention, you can drive the quick 90 minutes to Plitvice Lakes National Park once you’ve arrived

 Traveling To Further Destinations

-Zadar is a fabulous home base for visiting the beautiful Dalmatian coast islands, easily accessible by ferry or boat hire.
-Some of our favorites include Pag, Kornati Islands (Local Tip.
+Zadar is a great home base for visiting the beautiful Dalmatian coast islands, easily accessible by ferry or boat hire.
+Our favorites include Pag, Kornati Islands (Local Tip.
 Eat at Konoba Opat), and Dugi Otok.
 Dugi Otok is where we spotted our first donkeys, inspiring the name of this blog.

 Zadar is also an excellent starting point for exploring Plitvice Lakes and then traveling to other cities afterward.
 Plitvice lies roughly midway between Zadar and Zagreb.
 Buses are available from the central bus station from either town.
 From Zadar, it takes two hours, and from Zagreb, it takes two hours and 20 minutes.
 We suggest that if you’re coming from elsewhere in Croatia, you take the bus to one of these towns first.